 If by chance you’ve been asked to bring a salad to your Thanksgiving festivities?
 Bring this one.
 Even if your family is like mine and for some reason has taken it on as their cause to dislike kale.
 I say, bring it on.

-It is one of the best salads I’ve had in a long time, like since my last kale salad craving I suppose.
-Around this time of year I tend to seek a salad to lighten my lunch life.
+It is one of the best salads I’ve had in awhile, like since my last kale salad craving I suppose.
+Around this time of year, I tend to seek a salad to lighten my lunch life.
 Last year I was on repeat with the beloved Kale and Brussels Salad shown below.
 (Still love and yes please.)

 Here is my salad selfie for the rest of November, sandwiched of course before and after some brown sugar pecan topped sweet potatoes.